-- Get your mining hardware.
-You (obviously) cannot manually use mine cryptocurrency, so you should decide on the equipment you intend to use.
-Consider cost, customer feedback, and overall reputation before you make your choice.
+Obviously, you can’t manually mine cryptocurrency, so you should decide on the equipment you intend to use.
+Apart from your basic needs and goals, consider cost, customer feedback, and overall reputation before choosing.

-- Get on a trusted cryptocurrency exchange platform.
-The internet is full of unscrupulous elements feigning to be Cryptocurrency merchants.
-If you want to sell your tokens, ensure you find a trusted cryptocurrency exchange agency that will help you convert your coins into cash.
+The internet is full of scammers and malevolent behaviour.
+If you want to sell your tokens, ensure you find a trusted cryptocurrency exchange that will help you convert your coins into cash.